Asian Americans in arts and entertainment: Internet

 With the advent of YouTube, young Asian Americans have become more prominent, gaining large followings through filmmaking, comedy, or music.
 This includes video bloggers/comedians such as The Fung Brothers, Kevin Wu, Anna Akana, Ryan Higa, Eugene Lee Yang of The Try Guys and the filmmaking group Wong Fu Productions.
 The latter's growing influence is evident especially in Wong Fu Productions' annual concert series, International Secret Agents (ISA), which often sell out, and in which many popular Asian American guest performers appear, including Far East Movement or Poreotics.
 Kevin Wu's recent appearance on the 17th season of The Amazing Race marked another significant venture into mainstream media.
 These along with other rising Asian American talents have shared and documented their journey in Asian American blogs, including channelAPA.com Amped Asia magazine, Hyphen magazine, and Mochi.

 Raks Geek, founded by Chinese/Singaporean American Dawn Xiana Moon is a majority Asian-American bellydance and fire performance company best known for their bellydancing Wookiee viral video and other cosplay/nerd-themed dance work.
 The group's diverse roster features Hmong and Filipino performers as well, and most have performed around the world.

 Brothers Jimmy Wong and Freddie Wong also own popular YouTube channels, with the former acting in and the latter producing the web series Video Game High School.

 Mark Edward Fischbach is another example of a popular Asian American on YouTube.
 His YouTube channel and name online, Markiplier, is dedicated to gaming videos and comedy.
 With about 20 million subscribers and his channel reaching about 9 billion total views, Markiplier's internet fame has helped him raise over 3 million dollars for charity.
 In 2016, Markiplier won the Make-A-Wish Foundation's celebrity of the year award alongside voice actor Tom Kenny and the Dallas Cowboys football team.

+Emily Sim, born August 27, 1995, who goes by Emirichu online, is a Korean-American storytime YouTuber who is most famous for her animations.
+She talks about her experience growing up Asian American in quite a few videos.
+On June 28, 2020, she had uploaded a video called “My Asian-American identity crisis” where she talks about her struggles to accept her background growing up.

+Stand-up comedian Catherine Chen (Cat Ce) created a podcast with a variety of guests called Cat Jam in the Car.
+Some of the guests included: